Bheem-Works/LeetCoode/README.md

 # LeetCoode
-This File contians javaScript aleetcode probles
+This File contians javaScript LeetCode Problems & Solutions of it.